 A drain is not just useful for ensuring the sanitation and comfort of your home, it can also go a long way to doing the same for a city and even protecting it!
 How may you ask?
 Flooding can have a devastating effect on a city, both physically and economically.
 So, having somewhere for the overflow of water to go is the perfect way to ensure no damage occurs (or at least try to ensure this is the case).
-Whether it is a blocked drain in Nottingham or anywhere else in the world, you want to ensure there are no long-lasting negative consequences.
+Whether it the type of blocked drain Nottingham residents hate or anywhere else in the world, you want to ensure there are no long-lasting negative consequences.

 There are some amazing examples of these types of drainage systems.
 But, one in Japan, in particular, reveals the ingenuity behind such a system.